Understanding Tax Write-Offs for Sellers of Real Estate

 Larissa decides to tackle some serious home TLC over the weekend.
 On the agenda: building a paver patio to create a clearly identifiable entertainment zone outside her home’s main entrance, fixing her tub’s unsightly grout, and hanging up a fresh set of curtains in her bedroom to improve the aesthetics of the space.
 Which of these are deductible?

-The answer: only the paver patio, which adds $3,563 in value.
+The answer: only the paver patio.
 While routine tub repairs and new window treatments do make a space more habitable and pleasant, neither are considered capital improvements.

-What can I deduct on the sale of my second home?
+What can I deduct from the sale of my second home?

 “Other than the loss of the exclusion, the other rules apply,” Skinner says.
 That means that while you must pay capital gains tax on any profit from selling a second home, you can still qualify for the following deductions:

-- All selling expenses should still be figured into your amount realized to minimize your taxable gains.
+• All selling expenses should still be figured into the amount realized to minimize your taxable gains.

 As is the case with most tax situations, Skinner says it’s wise to consult a tax adviser to confidently maximize your deductions, which vary state-to-state and year-to-year.